 The purpose of the Information Technology Steering Committee (ITSC) is to skillfully guide the information technology investment priorities for Northern Illinois University.
-Members of the ITSC are appointed by the vice president for information technology and are accountable to the President’s Cabinet.
+Members of the ITSC are appointed by the chief information officer for information technology and are accountable to the President’s Cabinet.
 The committee will:

 - Provide strategic leadership by engaging in a “give and take” dialogue with IT and with each other in order to make optimal choices in a constrained resource environment.

 - Prioritize IT initiatives and deliver final approvals and recommendations on proceeding with proposed IT projects.

 - Assist with open communication by being a bidirectional conduit for information between the community and central IT.

 - Develop methods for ensuring organizational compliance with applicable laws as they apply to information technology.

 - Annually assist with the creation or validation of an IT strategic plan that can operationalize the university’s overall strategic plan.

 The ITSC is not responsible in any way for the IT department operating budget, IT department staff, or any other aspect of day-to-day IT operations.